rage/programming-23/data/part-3/1-loops-with-conditions.md

 </sample-output>

-The condition is checked always before the block within the loop is executed.
-It is thus possible the block doesn't ever get executed, like so:
+In this structure the condition is always checked before the block within the loop is executed.
+It may happen that the block never gets executed, like so:

 <sample-output>